input-output-hk/mithril/docs/website/root/manual/operate/run-aggregator-node.md

 :::danger

-Running multiple Mithril aggregators on a Mithril network is enabled by the DMQ protocol which is currently **unstable** and not suitable for production use.
+Running multiple Mithril aggregators on a Mithril network is enabled by the DMQ protocol, which is currently **unstable** and not suitable for production use.

 :::